 Bergen Performing Arts Center

-Englewood’s Plaza Theatre opened on Monday, November 22, 1926 with the Frank Capra silent “The Strong Man”.
+Englewood’s Plaza Theatre opened on Monday, November 22, 1926 with the Frank Capra silent movie “The Strong Man” starring Harry Langdon.
 According to the day’s advertisements, this Walter Reade-owned theatre featured 2,000 seats, a $50,000 Welte-Mignon organ, and a symphonic orchestra ensemble directed by Walter C. Simon, the first composer to score an American film (1915’s silent “Midnight at Maxim’s” used subtitles to provide the musical cues for the accompanying score).
-The Art Deco style theater hosted vaudeville performances and, through 1973, continued to show films.
+The Art Deco style theatre hosted vaudeville performances and, through 1973, continued to show films.

 In 1947, promoter John Harms moved to Englewood and, in 1949 and 1950, began to book performers, including violinist Jascha Heifetz and soprano Kirsten Flagstad, at the venue.
 When the 24,000 sq.-ft. facility was up for sale in 1976, Mr. Harms purchased it for $80,000 and brought in architect Frederick Fox to convert the abandoned theatre into the Englewood Plaza for the Performing Arts.
 The seating was reduced to 1,280 and the facility provided six dressing rooms, a large backstage area, and ample fly space.
 The facility became a model for converting a suburban theatre into a modern cultural arts center and centerpiece for a downtown revitalization.